1activegeek/docker-airconnect/README.md

 <br>
 <a href="https://ko-fi.com/shawnmix"><img src="https://img.shields.io/badge/Coffee-Buy%20me%20a%20Coffee-grey?style=for-the-badge&logo=buy-me-a-coffee&labelColor=000000"></a>
 <br>
-## ARMv7 HAS BEEN DEPRECATED.
-IF you'd like to run one of the previous tags of the ARM variant, you can pin to that tag.
-Unfortunately the base I use, has deprecated ARMv7 support.
+### ARMv7 HAS BEEN DEPRECATED.
+#### Unfortunately the base I use, has deprecated ARMv7 support.
 My only alternative to support is to re-base the entire container which I don't currently have cycles for.
-I apologize if you were relying on this on those devices.
+2 Options are now available if you are using ARMv7 platforms: one is to pin this container version to 1.0.8 until something changes (last supported ARMv7 release of my container) or check out https://hub.docker.com/repository/docker/sidevesh/airconnect which is a fork from [sidevesh](https://githubc.com/sidevesh) that is only intended for ARMv7 deployments.

 <br>

 # docker-airconnect
 AirConnect container for turning Chromecast into Airplay targets
 On DockerHub: https://hub.docker.com/r/1activegeek/airconnect